-noun, plural pfen·nigs, pfen·ni·ge [German pfen-i-guh] /German ˈpfɛn ɪ gə/.
+noun, plural pfen·nigs, pfen·ni·ge [German pfen-i-guh]. /German ˈpfɛn ɪ gə/.

 Origin of pfennig

-Examples from the Web for pfennig
+Example sentences from the Web for pfennig

 Pfennig, pfen′ig, n. a German copper coin, the hundredth part of a mark.